adambialy/proxmox-auto-install/README.md

 For this test I created 3 vm's on ProxmoxVE.

+1. One for dhcp/web server.

-one for dhcp/web server, and two for test subjects (ProxmoxVE nodes auto install)
+2. Two for test subjects (ProxmoxVE nodes auto install)

 I noted the mac addresses of the node machines: